Tobiasmidskards/CV/README.md

 Repository representing projects for Tobias Midskard Sørensen

 # Projects from school
-- Fasto OS functions (C) - A part of a Implementation of Programminglanguage course on DIKU.
-(KU)
 - SpaceTaxi (C#) -  A part of a Software Development course on DIKU.
 (KU)
 - TheLittleInn (Java) - Management system for a fictive B&B. (KEA)
 - BuildABase (Java) - Lookup movies from IMDB.
 (KEA)